 7. External hard drive: Don’t forget to copy the photos to a portable external hard drive ‘just in case’. → Check out these awesome portable external hard drives.

-Use the map to locate the best locations for photography at the Tetons.
+Use the map to locate the best photo spot locations at Grand Teton National Park.

 The different seasons at the park provide an added element to your photos of the Tetons.